AndersonVazquezDelaluz/cbtis47-db-project-salchichasparrita-2026/docs/product-backlog.md

 Feature: User Login

   Scenario: Successful login
-    Given a registered user
+    Given a registered user is on the login page
-    When correct email and password are entered
+    When the correct email and password are entered and submitted Then the system authenticates the user
-    Then the system authenticates and redirects to the dashboard
+    And redirects them to the dashboard

   Scenario: Invalid credentials
-    Given incorrect email or password
-    When login is attempted
+    Given a user is on the login page
-    Then the system shows "Invalid email or password"
+    When an incorrect email or password is entered Then the system displays the message "Invalid email or password" And the user remains on the login page
 ```

 ---